Email marketing is a cost-effective way for any business to connect with customers, including on the local level.

 These services usually start around $10-20 per month, and even offer free options if your mailing list is under a few thousand contacts.

-What should you look for in an email marketing system?
+What should you look for when choosing email marketing software?
 Here are a few key features:

 Email marketing platforms allow customers to sign up to a mailing list on your website, or with a link you provide.
 Customers can manage their subscriptions themselves, freeing up your attention for other things.
 You can still add and delete contacts manually, but most of the work managing your list happens in the background – an attractive prospect for busy business owners.